kvpb/.files/readme.md

 **NB:** Do not execute these scripts as root!
 To still run any of these scripts as root, replace `/Users/${USER}` with `${HOME}`.

-Launch a terminal emulator, eg [Terminal](https://web.archive.org/web/20190326164259/https://support.apple.com/guide/terminal/welcome/mac) or [MTerminal](https://web.archive.org/web/20141020160524/http://cydia.saurik.com/package/com.officialscheduler.mterminal/), then enter this:
+Launch a terminal emulator, e.g. [Terminal](https://web.archive.org/web/20190326164259/https://support.apple.com/guide/terminal/welcome/mac) or [MTerminal](https://web.archive.org/web/20141020160524/http://cydia.saurik.com/package/com.officialscheduler.mterminal/), then enter this:

 &nbsp;&nbsp;**macOS 10.13 High Sierra:**